Elsa-Yang98/Forster_Warmuth_counterfactual_regression/README.md

 ## Synthetic data.
-1. save_plotdata_uniform.R generates the data where the covariate X follows a uniform distribution, and uses series_df function from `toSourse.R` to generate estimates using various methods including dry, Forster¡ª=Warmth and least squares estimators with different basis.
+1. save_plotdata_uniform.R generates the data where the covariate X follows a uniform distribution, and uses series_df function from `toSourse.R` to generate estimates using various methods including drl, Forster-Warmth and least squares estimators with different basis.
 It saves the output into `plotdata_uniform_2000.RData`.
 2. `save_plotdata_mixture.R` generates the data where the covariate X follows a heavy-tailed distribution, and uses `series_df` function from `toSourse.R `to generate estimates and gives output `plotdata_mixture_2000.RData`, which is for sample size 2000. `plotdata_mixture_400.RData` is likewise generated for sample size n=400.
 3. Finally, `ggplot_uniform.R` takes in `plotdata_uniform_2000.RData` and produces output `ggplot_uniform.pdf`; And ggplot_mixture.R takes in both `plotdata_mixture_2000.RData` and `plotdata_mixture_400.RData`, and gives output `ggplot_mixture.pdf`.